MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 ### MIR

 The current plan is to *not* have an explicit representation of window functions in MIR for now, but here we still discuss how such a representation could look like.

 We decided not to have an explicit representation because it would mean that we would have to immediately teach all existing transforms how to handle window functions, which would be a lot of code to write.
 Current transforms at least don't do incorrect things with window functions.
 (However, some transforms might currently not be able to do their thing on the complicated pattern that the HIR lowering creates for window functions, for example [projection pushdown doesn't work for window functions](https://github.com/MaterializeInc/materialize/issues/17522).)
+I'm hoping that MIR transforms won't create too many variations of the pattern.
+The pattern involves FlatMap, which not many transforms actually manipulate much.
+Also, the data is in a very weird form during the pattern (the whole row hidden inside a (nested) record), so some transforms cannot handle that, e.g. ProjectionPushdown.

 The 3 representation options in MIR are: